 The second group of trumpet-judgements begins in chapter 8.
 Attention is drawn to this group by the words of the angel who flies in mid-heaven and names them as woes.
 The fifth trumpet summons a demon host like locusts from the abyss, which torment men for five months.

-The sixth trumpet sounds, and the river Euphrates is dried up, to allow easy passage for an army of 200 million soldiers from the east.
+The sixth trumpet sounds, and the river Euphrates is dried up.
+And then John sees an army 200 million strong.
 By these a third part of men were killed.

 Just as there was a parenthesis between seals six and seven, so there is at the same place in the trumpet series.
 This parenthesis is a long one, for although we are told that the trumpet sounds in chapter 11:15, we are not told of the effects until chapter 16:1.
 Before that, however, we shall be given views of how Christ manifests Himself at His coming.
 Again, there is further evidence that in the midst of wrath God remembers mercy, for just as the 144,00 evangelists are mentioned in the first parenthesis, so in this one the two witnesses are spoken of.
 Amidst the sounding of the trumpets as Israel marched round Jericho, there was the ark of the covenant with its cloth of blue upon it, signalling that heaven’s provision was available to faith.
 Rahab, whose house was on the wall, would see this, and by faith she claimed the blessing.